 In 2015 the invasive Emerald Ash Borer (EAB) beetle made its way to Harrisonburg.
 The EAB was first detected in Michigan in 2002.
 Since then they have killed hundreds of millions of ash trees as they migrated toward the East coast.
 The EAB beetle causes little damage to the tree, it just dines on the leaves.
 It is the larvae that cause the damage.
 They feed on the inner bark of the tree inhibiting the tree from getting the water and nutrients it needs to survive.
 More than 600 ash trees have (or will be in the next year) removed from Westover Park alone.
 Have you noticed increased woodpecker activity?
 That may be a sign of EAB larvae.

 What is being done to protect the remaining ash trees?

 The Virginia Department of Forestry is working diligently on ways to preserve the ash trees from extinction.
 One way is through the VDOF Cost-Share Program.
-“The goal of the VDOF’s ash treatment cost-share program is to encourage landowners, organizations and municipalities to chemically protect specimen ash trees to safeguard a core surviving population of ash from the damage caused the emerald ash borer.
+“The goal of the VDOF’s ash treatment cost-share program is to encourage landowners, organizations, and municipalities to chemically protect specimen ash trees to safeguard a core surviving population of ash from the damage caused by the emerald ash borer.
 Any native ash tree measuring 12 inches or larger in diameter and displaying 30 percent or less crown dieback qualify for treatment via injection of an emamectin benzoate product.
-Participants are reimbursed 50 percent of the direct costs of treatment, up to $1,250 for individual landowners and up to $5,000 for organizations.”
+Participants are reimbursed 50 percent of the direct costs of treatment, up to $1,250 for individual landowners, and up to $5,000 for organizations.”

 Harrisonburg has been fortunate to be able to partner with VDOF since 2018 to treat 36 ash trees in 2018 and 32 ash trees in 2020.
 These 32 trees will be reevaluated in 2022 to determine if further treatment is needed.